zhaojh329/libuwsc/README.md

 `Keep Watching for More Actions on This Space`

+# Why should I choose libev?
+ libev tries to follow the UNIX toolbox philosophy of doing one thing only, as good as possible.

 # Dependencies
 * [libev]
 * [openssl] - If you choose openssl as your SSL backend